What Is a Will and Why Do I Need One?

 If you keep waiting to make a will so you won’t have to alter it in the future, that plan can backfire.
 It’s better to have a will in place.
 Then, if matters change, you can easily alter it with the help of an estate planning lawyer.

-For example, it must be proved that the entire holographic will was written and signed in the testator’s handwriting and the testator was of sound mind when they created it.
+For example, people in probate will have to prove that the testator wrote the entire holographic will and signed it in their own handwriting.
+They will also have to prove that the testator was of sound mind when they created the will.
 Furthermore, only about half of the states even recognize the validity of holographic wills.
 It’s much better to plan ahead and avoid the potential problems of a holographic will.

-Similarly, you should avoid oral wills since they are not recognized in all states and can lead to serious disputes.
+Similarly, you should avoid oral wills since not all states recognize their validity and they can lead to serious disputes.

 Look for a lawyer specializing in wills in the Super Lawyers directory for legal assistance.